 Following that, Lena spent more than 20 years working for the Scottish Qualifications Authority (SQA), latterly as Head of Policy, Assessment, Statistics and Standards.
 She was responsible for the organisation’s research, establishing policy, and introducing innovations to qualifications and assessment design.
 Lena’s role encompassed research into general as well as vocational qualifications, and brought her into contact with the UK regulators.
 She oversaw SQA’s programme of monitoring standards over time, and was responsible for its policies for quality assurance of internal and external assessment.
 Lena also played a major role in the review and development of learning, the curriculum and assessment at 3-18.

-Since 2014, Lena has been Head of Research in the Centre for Educational Research and Practice (CERP) at AQA, England’s largest GCSE and A-level exam board.
-This involves taking the lead in planning, implementing and evaluating a broad research programme which supports AQA’s corporate aims.
-The work includes collaboration with researchers outside AQA, and strategically engaging external stakeholders, so as to maximise the impact of CERP’s work on the education and qualifications system.
+Lena is currently Director of Research and Analysis at AQA, England’s largest GCSE and A-level exam board.
+She provides strategic direction to the Research and Development, Analytics and Data Science, Standards and Awarding, and Research Impact and Engagement Teams.
+She joined AQA in 2014 as Head of Research and since then has worked with the research, standards and analysis teams.
+The work includes collaboration with researchers outside AQA, and strategically engaging external stakeholders, so as to maximise the impact of AQA’s research work on the education and qualifications system.

 Lena is currently working with Professor Jo-Anne Baird on a project entitled, ‘Setting and maintaining standards in national examinations’, which is a collaboration between OUCEA, AQA, Ofqual (the exams regulator), and the UCL Institution of Education.
 The first major output of the project was a three-day symposium at Brasenose College in 2017.
 This was one of the first occasions that experts had gathered together to share knowledge about the theories, policies and practices of standard setting and maintaining in their own senior school qualifications systems.
 The development of this knowledge community is a critical outcome of the project.